cmrgvu/cmrgvu.github.io/_pages/pastevents.md

 \
 <strong>Two-Day Certificate Course on Enforcement Process for Regulators, Regulated Entities, and Regulatory Practitioners | May 10-11, 2025 </strong><br>
 \
 In __March 2025__, CMRG organised a two-day certificate course on __Enforcement Process for Regulators, Regulated Entities, and Regulatory Practitioners__.
 A domain-agnostic course, it provided a structured approach to regulatory enforcement, covering procedural aspects, compliance mechanisms, and best practices for both regulators and regulated entities.
-This in-person course was held at Vidyashilp University, Bengaluru.
+This in-person course was tailored for officers of regulatory bodies, and regulatory professionals aiming to strengthen their procedural enforcement skills.

-The faculty and the sessions:
+The course was anchored by distinguished faculty:
 + __[Mr. P K Nagpal](https://in.linkedin.com/in/p-k-nagpal)__ on __Supervision & Oversight__
 + __Mr.
 J. Ranganayakulu__ on __Enforcement & Adjudication__
 + __[Prof. M. S. Sahoo](https://sahooregulatorychambers.in/about-us/founder/)__ on __Orders & Appeals__